The river Thames is a fantastic resource to be celebrated and enjoyed. But it needs our protection.

 We are launching community hubs in Hammersmith, Battersea, the City of London and Greenwich/Isle of Dogs to act as focal points of activity for Thames research.

-The next set of training sessions under Thames River Watch will be in the autumn of 2017 and spring/summer of 2018 with sessions on:
+The next set of training sessions under Thames River Watch will be in the spring of 2018 with sessions on:

 - 17th March – Thames Ambassador training